 MA Comprehensive Examinations were scored by committees of three or more faculty members using a standardized rubric.
 Exams were scored using a standardized 4-point descriptive rubric: High Pass, Pass, Low Pass, Fail.

 Graduate Student Annual Review Forms completed by students and discussed with and approved by faculty mentors.
 The Director of Graduate Studies compiled information from the GSAR forms.

 All course-related assessments use a three-scale rubric as follows: 3 = Exemplary, 2 = Satisfactory, 1 = Unsatisfactory.
-Target levels for outcomes attainment have been established as 75% of students achieving an outcome of 2 or better.

 *Please contact the Office of Assessment at email@example.com if you would like assistance in creating a rubric.

 - Our goal criteria for success is attainment of an 8.0 or higher average on our rubric rating assessment for all students (Rubric A)

 - Our goal criteria for success is attainment of an 8.0 average or higher on all criterion assessed on the comprehensive Written and Oral exams (Rubric B)

 - The Comprehensive Examination/Portfolio is either Passed with Distinction, Passed, or Failed.
 100% students successfully complete the 590 assessment.

 - 60% of students will achieve a passing grade of 70% on each course exam.

 - 75% of students will submit journals that demonstrate reflection and critical thinking as described in the journal rubric.